 - Never leave children alone in or around cars; not even for a minute.

-- *Put something you’ll need like your cell phone, handbag, employee ID or brief case, etc, on the floor board in the backseat
+- Put something you’ll need like your cell phone, handbag, employee ID or briefcase, etc, on the floorboard in the backseat.

 - Get in the habit of always opening the back door of your vehicle every time you reach your destination to make sure no child has been left behind.
 This will soon become a habit.
-It’s called “Look Before You Lock” campaign.
+It’s called the “Look Before You Lock” campaign.

 - Keep a large stuffed animal in the child’s seat when it’s not occupied.
 When the child is placed in the seat, put the stuffed animal in the front passenger seat.
-It’s a visual reminder that anytime the stuffed animal is up front you know the child is in he back seat in a child safety seat.
+It’s a visual reminder that anytime the stuffed animal is up front you know the child is in the back seat in a child safety seat.

-- Make arrangements with your child’s day care center or babysitter that you will always call if your child will not be there on a particular day as scheduled
+- Make arrangements with your child’s daycare center or babysitter that you will always call if your child will not be there on a particular day as scheduled.

-- Keep vehicles locked at all times; even in the garage or driveway and always set your parking brake
+- Keep vehicles locked at all times; even in the garage or driveway and always set your parking brake.

-- Keys and openers should not be left within reach of children
+- Keys and openers should not be left within reach of children.

-- When a child is missing, check vehicles and car trunks immediately
+- When a child is missing, check vehicles and car trunks immediately.

 - If you see a child alone in a vehicle, get involved.
 If they are hot or seem sick, get them out as quickly as possible.
-Call 911 or your local emergency number immediately
+Call 911 or your local emergency number immediately.

-- Be especially careful about keeping children safe in and around cars during busy times, schedule changes and periods of crisis or holidays
+- Be especially careful about keeping children safe in and around cars during busy times, schedule changes, and periods of crisis or holidays.

-- User drive-thru services when available (restaurants, banks, pharmacies, dry cleaners, etc)
+- User drive-thru services when available (restaurants, banks, pharmacies, dry cleaners, etc).

-At The Cagle Law Firm, we represent seriously injured victims of accidents including car accidents and truck accidents, however, promoting safety of everyone is a mission that we take seriously.
-Promoting child safety is of particular relevance as many of us in the firm have small children.
+At The Cagle Law Firm, we represent seriously injured victims of accidents including car accidents and truck accidents, however, promoting the safety of everyone is a mission that we take seriously.
+Promoting child safety is of particular relevance, as many of us in the firm have small children.
 The reason that we discuss such child tragedies as above is to promote awareness and reminders to all parents and caregivers that this nightmare can happen to any of us.
 Nothing is quite as tragic as the injury or death of a child–it is unnatural to all of us.